 ACT worked with the Peters to create a conservation easement that forever protects the land’s natural resources and scenic views and encourages the Peters and future generations of farmers to make a living there.

-When Richard Walling and Camille Wharey moved here in the 1980s from the south, they found what they considered the perfect place along the Connecticut River – wide open emerald fields, a forest filled with hemlock, and an old farmhouse that was the site of the Carbee Farm, the first farm settlement in Bath.
+When Richard Walling and Camille Wharey moved here in the 1980s from the south, they found what they considered the perfect place along the Connecticut River – wide open emerald fields, a forest filled with hemlock, and an old farmhouse that was the site of the Carbee Farm, an early farm settlement in Bath.
 Years later, they decided they wanted to conserve the property.
 This is a tremendous gesture for the community of Bath, which prides its heritage and seeks to keep farming viable

-The 151-acre conservation area includes over nearly a half mile of Connecticut River shoreland, and straddles National Scenic Byway NH Route 135.
+The 213-acre conservation area includes over nearly a half mile of Connecticut River shoreland, and straddles National Scenic Byway NH Route 135.
 Its 65 acres of field have prime soils for growing corn or hay, and Rick and Camille have managed that land for grassland birds.
 A local farmer cuts hay there for his beef cattle.

-The river itself is home to a dwarf wedge mussel – a federally endangered species that most of us will never see, but which makes this land especially important to conserve for helping to protect clean water.
+The river itself is home to dwarf wedge mussel – a federally endangered species that most of us will never see, but which makes this land especially important to conserve for helping to protect clean water.
 The conservation agreement ensures that a wide buffer of trees and shrubs be allowed to grow along the river, which helps filter out dirty stormwater runoff, and provides habitat and cooling shade on river, which is good for all sorts of wildlife from fish to otters to songbirds.
 The importance of this land along the river made it part of our Clean water/Healthy Trout initiative.